palantir/atlasdb/docs/source/cluster_management/clis.rst

 You will need to supply two different KVS configurations to the script.
 In the general case you first call ``–-setup``, then ``-–migrate``, then ``-–validate`` each time supplying the old and new configurations.

-We currently only support doing KVS migrations offline, so you must shut down your AtlasDB backed service to perform the migration.
+We currently only support doing KVS migrations offline (using the ``--offline`` flag), so you must shut down your AtlasDB backed service to perform the migration.
 For more information run ``./bin/atlasdb help migrate`` for more information.

 .. code-block:: bash

-     ./bin/atlasdb migrate –-fromConfig from.yml --migrateConfig to.yml –-setup
+     ./bin/atlasdb migrate --offline –-fromConfig from.yml --migrateConfig to.yml –-setup
-     ./bin/atlasdb migrate –-fromConfig from.yml --migrateConfig to.yml --migrate
+     ./bin/atlasdb migrate --offline –-fromConfig from.yml --migrateConfig to.yml --migrate
-     ./bin/atlasdb migrate –-fromConfig from.yml --migrateConfig to.yml --validate
+     ./bin/atlasdb migrate --offline –-fromConfig from.yml --migrateConfig to.yml --validate

 .. _offline-clis: